 From the analysis undertaken, the Agency can be confident that contract labor is being used in an appropriate and effective manner and the mix of Federal employees and contractors in the Agency are effectively balanced.
 The Agency has determined that service contracts are highly compliant in most areas, with contracts generally entered into and performed according to applicable laws.
 The results further indicate that the quality and cost of the contracts are acceptable for performance standards.

 Areas for Improvement

-The only areas identified as needing improvement are concerning sufficient internal Agency resources and oversight.
-The Agency should take measures to be sure that sufficient resources exist to manage and oversee the service contracts effectively, particularly for contracts with inherently governmental functions.
+The areas identified as needing improvement are with ensuring sufficient resources exist to manage and oversee the service contracts effectively, particularly for contracts with inherently governmental functions.

 Responsible Officials